Kid with phone

 Time Limit on Apps image

-You have the option to establish a screen time limit for specific apps, or even all apps, on your child’s iPhone.
-When the time limit is reached, the app will automatically lock.
-Apple has categorized apps to simplify this process.
-For example, you can choose categories like Social or Games, and set a time limit for all apps within that category or select specific ones.
-This allows you to effectively restrict access to all apps on their iPhone, essentially locking their device.
+You can set a screen time limit for individual apps, or even all apps, on your child’s iPhone.
+When the time restriction is reached, the app immediately locks.
+Apple has categorized programs to make this procedure easier.
+For example, you can select categories such as Social or Games and set a time limit for all apps in that category or just a few of them.
+This effectively restricts access to all apps on their iPhone, virtually locking it.

 To set a screen time limit on your child’s apps, follow these steps: